 Dave: Yeah.
 Well, forgiveness is the core of it.
 Even all the secular people who work in this field - that my colleagues and such - we all agree that forgiveness is a key.
 And everybody has some idea of forgiveness.
 Even Disney has an idea of forgiveness - let it go, you know.
 So you have to do that.
 But the thing - when most couples get stuck in recovery and they aren’t able to really restore the marriage, it’s one or two things always - almost always.
 One, it’s an incomplete forgiveness process, or two, they don’t have enough good history to fall back on to save a marriage.
 In other words, it’s a bad marriage from the beginning, and this just compounds the badness.

 But let’s talk about forgiveness.
 None of us are perfect spouses, and we’ve all injured the marriage over time.
 And that’s the first level of forgiveness you have to work through - what you’ve contributed to the deterioration of the marriage over time, apart from the sexual issues.
 And both spouses need to go through that.
 Both do.
 Then the second part of the forgiveness process has to do with the actual betrayal.
 Because it’s not just the sexual component.
-It’s the fantasy.
-It’s what you did to your spouse.
-It’s what you did to your kids.
-It’s what you did to your reputation.
 It’s how you cultivated it.
 All you lied about it.
 The money you spent on it.
-The dreams you shared.
-The places you - it just goes on and on.
+It just goes on and on.
 So it’s a very thorough process.

 Jim: And it’s really helpful to the forgiveness process.